 Graphical Frontends for Pacman in Arch Linux

 As you may know already, Pacman, stands for Package Manager, is the default CLI package manager for Arch Linux and its derivatives.
 Working with Pacman is pretty simple and straight forward.
-However, some of you might want Graphical package manager like Synaptic package manager or GNOME software.
+However, some of you might want to use Graphical package managers like Synaptic package manager or GNOME software.
 These GUI package managers makes package installation and uninstallation tasks much easier for newbies and intermediate Linux users.
 If you ever in need of GUI package managers for Arch Linux and its derivatives, there are two GUI front-ends for Pacman available, namely:

 - Pamac manager

-There are few other frontends also available.
+There are also few other frontends available.
 But, I find the aforementioned tools are much easier in terms of installation and usage.

 Let us get started.